ConnorMcCranie/DnD/gang_campaign/notes/session_planning/session1/session1.md

     - Kaysa is being used as a "battery" for sorcerer's silver underneath the Glimmerglade grove
     - The large amount of necrotic energy has attracted evil warlocks, Mayor Morgana among them
 - Varinn's ideology believes that humans are the "perfect race."
 He tries to convert everyone into humans.
-    - Using the Eyes of Zarus, he controls non-humans' minds and hypnotizes them to change their race into being human